ladpal/474softwaredesign/README.md

 ## Instructions
 Create a root folder and place an empty HTML file named 'index.html'.
-Inside root, create folder 'js' and place stackBarChart.js inside.
+Inside root the root folder, create new folder 'js' and place stackBarChart.js inside the 'js' folder.

 In the head of index.html, refer to stackBarChart.js as `<script type="text/javascript" src="./js/stackBarChart.js"></script>`